Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Asymptotic behaviour of the MDYPL estimator

+where $Z \sim \mathrm{N}(0,\gamma^2)$, $Z_{*} = \mu Z + \kappa^{1/2} \sigma G$ for $G \sim \mathrm{N}(0,1)$ which is independent of $Z$, $\zeta''(\cdot)$ is the second derivative of $\zeta(\cdot)$, and $\prox{\bs \zeta}{x}=\arg \min_{u} \left\{ \bs \zeta(u) + \frac{1}{2}(x-u)^2 \right\}$ denotes the proximal operator.
 The system of equations in \eqref{eq:state_evol} defines the stationary points to the state evolution of the underlying AMP recursion, which can also be derived as the first-order optimality conditions of a related auxiliary optimisation problem to MPL estimation (see, for example, \citealt[Appendix~C]{salehi+et+al:2019}).
+The state evolution equations require knowledge of the unknown asymptotic signal strength $\gamma$ and the dimensionality constant $\kappa$, which, in practice, must be estimated from the data.
+We discuss the estimation of these unknown constants in Section~\ref{sec:unknown_constants}.